Spiritual Gift Series

 5.4.1 Attacks upon Verbal Inspiration.
 People today often attack the words of the Bible.

-184.108.40.206.3 New Living Translation.
+18.104.22.168.3 New Living Translation.
 The New Living Translation also removes gender terms like “father” and opts for “gender-neutral” translations.
 Ignoring gender means the New Living Translation ignores verbal inspiration.
 For example, Proverbs 22:6 in the New Living Translation reads “Direct your children onto the right path, and when they are older, they will not leave it.”
 Notice the gender neutral terms “children” and “they.”
-The glaring problem arises that the original text used the term “child” and “he” (Proverbs 22:6, Page 1033).
+The glaring problem arises in that the original text used the term “child” and “he” (Proverbs 22:6).
 The New American Standard Bible translates the verse: “Train up a child in the way he should go, and even when he is old, he will not depart from it.”
 The New Living Translation imposes commentary upon the original text and ignores verbal inspiration.
 The translators for the New Living Translation had a total disregard for verbal inspiration (the words matter).
-The translators for the New Living Translation substitute their own words and ideas for the words of God breathed out by Him.
+The translators for the New Living Translation substitute their own words and ideas for the words God Himself breathed out.

 The Spiritual Gift of Prophecy